jackkoenig/chisel/.github/PULL_REQUEST_TEMPLATE.md

 -->

 ### Reviewer Checklist (only modified by reviewer)
 - [ ] Did you add the appropriate labels?
+(Select the most appropriate one based on the "Type of Improvement")
 - [ ] Did you mark the proper milestone (Bug fix: `3.5.x` or `3.6.x` depending on impact, API modification or big change: `5.0.0`)?
 - [ ] Did you review?
 - [ ] Did you check whether all relevant Contributor checkboxes have been checked?